 About the Program

 MassDEP Sustainable Materials Recovery Program (SMRP) Municipal Grants offer funding to cities, towns and regional entities - as well as certain non-profit organizations that provide services to them - for recycling, composting, reuse and source reduction activities that will increase diversion of municipal solid waste and household hazardous waste from disposal.
-Grants are available for recycling and composting equipment; Pay-As-You-Throw programs; waste reduction enforcement; school recycling; and local/regional waste reduction projects.
+Grants are available for recycling and composting equipment; Pay-As-You-Throw programs; waste reduction enforcement; school recycling; and organics capacity development projects.
 MassDEP accepts applications between early April and mid June annually.

 How & When to Apply

-Applying for a Sustainable Materials Recovery Program (SMRP) Muncipal Grant:
+Applying for a Sustainable Materials Recovery Program (SMRP) Municipal Grant:

 - Review the Application Guidance